 Physical Therapy for Endometriosis

 In our clinic, we also partner with Physical Therapists—because how you move in your body every day is incredibly important in your healing.
-Most women with endometriosis don’t even recognized how the way they walk and move their body may have changed since the disease began.
+Most women with endometriosis don’t even recognize how the way they walk and move their body may have changed since the disease began.
 Muscle imbalances can result from your body compensating and avoiding pain and can it can make symptoms worse.

 #3 Rubus Pelvic Care for Endometriosis